Pop-up Globe: New Zealand nationwide tour (June – September 2019)

 Pop-up Globe undertook their first New Zealand tour during the winter of 2019.
-Scenic designer Malcolm Dale designed a touring set resembling an indoor Jacobean playhouse that could be easily reconfigured for differently-sized stage spaces and the Nottingham’s Company’s productions of Measure For Measure and Hamlet were remounted and revised for the touring set, with some major adjustments being made to both productions to reflect that they would be performing indoors in proscenium arch theatres.
-There were also a number of changes of personnel within the Nottingham’s Company, including Clementine Mills taking over the role of Isabella in Measure For Measure and fan favourite Jonathan Tynan-Moss returning from the UK to take over as the Duke, whose disguise changed from a German friar to an evangelical Southern preacher.
+Scenic designer Malcolm Dale designed a touring set resembling an indoor Jacobean playhouse that could be easily reconfigured for differently-sized stage spaces and the Nottingham's Company's productions of Measure For Measure and Hamlet were remounted and revised for the touring set, with some major adjustments being made to both productions to reflect that they would be performing indoors in proscenium arch theatres.
+There were also a number of changes of personnel within the Nottingham's Company, including Clementine Mills taking over the role of Isabella in Measure For Measure and fan favourite Jonathan Tynan-Moss returning from the UK to take over as the Duke, whose disguise changed from a German friar to an evangelical Southern preacher.

-The New Zealand tour opened at the Regent Theatre in Dunedin on 27 June 2019, and then played at the Theatre Royal in Nelson, the Isaac Theatre Royal in Christchurch, the Opera House in Wellington, the Municipal Theatre in Napier, the Clarence Street Theatre in Hamilton, and at TSB Theatre in New Plymouth, where the productions closed on 8 September 2019 after a combined total of 48 performances.
-Both productions also returned to Pop-up Globe’s Auckland playhouse for a fortnight in August as part of the 2019 Winter Season.
+The New Zealand tour opened at the Regent Theatre in Dunedin on 27 June 2019, and then played at the Theatre Royal in Nelson, the Isaac Theatre Royal in Christchurch, the Opera House in Wellington, the Municipal Theatre in Napier, the Clarence Street Theatre in Hamilton, and at TSB Theatre in New Plymouth, where the productions closed on 8 September 2019 after a combined total of 48 performances to an audience of approximately 25,000 people.
+Both productions also returned to Pop-up Globe's Auckland playhouse for a fortnight in August as part of the 2019 Winter Season.